MCA APPROVED ENGINE COURSE (AEC1)

 What are the advantages of holding an AEC?

 Qualified Yacht Engineers are very much in demand at the moment because of an over-supply of Deck Officers.
 The MCA’s requirements for engineering qualifications were perceived as more onerous than for the deck department and many aspirant engineers have opted for Yachtmaster training instead.
 Qualifying experience for all the higher engineering qualifications is only recognized if the person holds an AEC so no progress is possible without this certificate.
-Also, Captain/Engineers of smaller yachts will find their job prospects greatly enhanced if their resume includes basic engineering qualifications as well as Deck Officer certification.
+Also, Captain/Engineers of smaller yachts will find their job prospects greatly enhanced if their resume includes basic engineering qualifications as well as Deck Officer certifications.

 What does the exam consist of?

-Candidate’s practical ability is continuously assessed throughout the course and there is a one-hour written exam at the end.
+Candidate’s ability is continuously assessed throughout the course and there is a one-hour written exam at the end.